 Order the working drawings for the Gislinge boat

 The Gislinge Boat Project is about open source boatbuilding.
 This is a new departure for us as a museum and means that we are providing free access to the Gislinge Boat working drawings, so that others can also have the opportunity to build their own version.
 The idea is to make the boatbuilding process as open, and accessible, to as many people as possible.
-In addition to making the drawings available, we are also presenting the entire build online, here on the museum website, but also on Facebook and Instagram, so that we can create a virtual 'Gislinge Boat Community' for those interested in following the build.
+In addition to making the drawings available, we also presented the entire build online, here on the museum website, but also on Facebook and Instagram, so that we could create a virtual 'Gislinge Boat Community' for those interested in following the build.

 Terms and conditions